Khasais of Al Aemmah

 Khasais Al Aimmah (lit.
 Characteristics of the Shiite Imams) is a book on sayings and life of Imam Ali the first Imam of Shiite in Islam.
 The book is written by Sharif Razi or Sayyed Razi.
 In the book, Sayyed Razi depicts a clear and comprehensive picture of Ali's life.

 Author

-Abu al-Hasan Muhammad ibn al-Husayn al-Musawi, popularly known as Sayyed or Sharif Razi was born in 359 AH/970 CE in Baghdad and died in the 406/1015.
+Abu al-Hasan Muhammad ibn al-Husayn al-Musawi, popularly known as Sayyed or Sharif Razi was born in 359 AH/970 CE in Baghdad and died in 406/1015.
 He grew up in a sophisticated, religious family.
 He was trained by Al-Shaykh Al-Mufid, one of the great Shiite jurists.
-Sayyed Razi is famous for collecting sermons, letters and sayings attributed to Imam Ali in Nahj al-Balagha.
+Sayyed Razi is famous for collecting sermons, letters, and sayings attributed to Imam Ali in Nahj al-Balagha.

 Subject

 The book was supposed to reflect the life of all Shiite Imams but Sayyed Razi ended up dealing only the life and sayings of Imam Ali.
 The book is highly regarded for its distinguished historical and scholarly importance in the field.